dates guide

 Raw span between two dates → Days Between Dates.
 Weekdays only → Business Days or Working Days Calculator.
 Partial-month rent → Prorated Rent Calculator.
 Partial pay period → Prorated Salary Calculator.

 Overtime dollars → Overtime Pay Calculator after you know hours from Payroll Hours Calculator.
-Countdown to an event → Days Until Date or Countdown Timer.
+Countdown to a date → Days Until Calculator or Countdown To Date; live second-by-second display → Countdown Timer; major holidays → the seasonal days-until pages (Christmas, Thanksgiving, and others).

 Country-level holiday context → business-days or working-days pages by country and year.
 Range math with holidays → confirm whether your tool excludes listed holidays or weekends only.